CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Conclusion

 This vacuum misalignment modifies the geometry of the tunneling process.
 In particular, the bounce path is no longer confined to a single field direction but instead follows a curved path in the $(\sigma,\eta)$ plane.
 As a consequence, the pseudoscalar condensate develops a nontrivial spatial profile across the bubble wall, corresponding to a localized, space-dependent CP-violating background.
 However, despite this geometric deformation, we find that the impact of $\theta_D$ on the tunneling action remains subdominant.

-Through numerical evaluation of the finite-temperature effective potential and a broad random parameter scan, we quantified the macroscopic characteristics of the phase transition.
-Our results indicate the presence of a dynamically restricted parameter region in which a FOPT can occur.
-Furthermore, we find that the transition strength $\alpha$ and the inverse duration $\beta/H$ are primarily governed by the radial structure of the effective potential, exhibiting only mild sensitivity to the CP-violating phase $\theta_D$.
+Through a comprehensive parameter scan, we quantitatively investigated the properties of the phase transition.
+Although the NJL framework conventionally predicts rapid phase transitions, we find that within a suitable parameter regime—typically with a relatively small effective coupling $G\Lambda^2$—the phase transition duration is significantly prolonged.
+In this regime, the inverse duration parameter is reduced to $\beta/H \sim \mathcal{O}(10^2) \text{--} \mathcal{O}(10^3)$.
+Moreover, our results demonstrate that the phase transition strength $\alpha$ and the parameter $\beta/H$ depend primarily on the radial structure of the effective potential, rendering them insensitive to the CP-violating phase $\theta_D$.

-We have also computed the SGWB generated by the phase transition.
-The predicted peak frequencies are found to lie in the range $10^{-4} \sim 10^{-3}\,\mathrm{Hz}$, which coincides with the sensitivity window of future space-based interferometers.
-However, the gravitational wave amplitude is strongly suppressed, $\Omega_{\mathrm{GW}} h^2 \lesssim 10^{-16}$, mainly due to the extremely short duration of the transition characterized by $\beta/H \sim \mathcal{O}(10^4)$.
-This rapid transition significantly reduces the efficiency of gravitational wave production, rendering the signal well below the projected sensitivity of planned experiments.
+We have further computed the SGWB generated by the phase transition.
+The predicted peak frequencies lie in the band $10^{-6} \sim 10^{-4}\,\mathrm{Hz}$, and the peak amplitudes reach the detection sensitivity of the proposed $\mu$Ares observatory.
+These results indicate that the extended NJL model is phenomenologically viable, making such hidden sector vacuum dynamics a promising observational target for future space-based gravitational wave astronomy.

 Finally, the explicit symmetry breaking induced by $m_0$ introduces a vacuum energy bias that drives the collapse of domain wall networks formed during the transition, thereby helping to ensure the cosmological viability of the model.